Exodus-Privacy/website/content/page/what.en.md

 ## Outreach: Learn More

-The main goal of εxodus Privacy is to raise awareness of the extent of tracking by and in mobile applications.
+The main goal of Exodus Privacy is to raise awareness of the extent of tracking by and in mobile applications.
 To this end, we have created videos explaining how and why tracking massively occurs on smartphones.
 You can watch these videos on 2 platforms:
 <div class="row justify-content-md-center">
   <div class="col-md-4 text-center">
     <img src="/media/peertube.svg" height="42px" class="mt-3 ml-auto mr-auto"/>